Art and Design

 – We support pupils to work productively together when creating works of art.
 Pupils are taught to recognise how their art and the art of others can communicate with those viewing the work, having a powerful impact on the emotions of others in their community.

 – We foster an interest in artistic opportunities and develop pupil’s appreciation of the range of different cultures that influence artists.
 Pupils will be supported to understand how these influences have shaped their own heritage and that of others.

-Please click on the Art and Design milestones (progress steps) below:
+Please click on the Art and Design progression document below: